Flexible Endoscopic Evaluation of Swallowing with Sensory Testing: Technique

-Vagus Nerve Injury
+Vagus nerve injury

 When there is damage to the nerve that innervates the throat, the vagus nerve, both motor and sensory function can be affected since the vagus contains both motor and sensory nerve fibers.
 However, until sensory testing was developed there was no way to assess sensory loss from a vagus nerve injury.
 One of the most common symptoms of a vagus nerve injury is chronic cough.
-If a physician looked into the vocal cords of a patient with chronic cough it would appear they are opening and closing normally, however if sensory testing was performed it would give abnormal results thus indicating that the sensory nerve fibers of the vagus were somehow damaged.
+If a physician looked into the vocal cords of a patient with chronic cough, it would appear they are opening and closing normally, but if sensory testing was performed it would give abnormal results, thus indicating that the sensory nerve fibers of the vagus were somehow damaged.
 This would allow for a more precise diagnosis and treatment.

 Another clinical situation where assessment of laryngeal sensation is helpful is in patients complaining of throat pain.
 Again, when examining the throat of such patients, if everything seemed to be moving well, then clinicians are often befuddled as to what the source of the throat pain is.
 With sensory testing, one can demonstrate that the throat tissues are numb, signifying some damage to the sensory fibers of the vagus and thereby identify vagus nerve injury as the cause of the patient's pain.
-This is called vagus nerve neuralgia and treatment for neuralgia can then commence.
+This is called vagus nerve neuralgia, and treatment for neuralgia can then commence.

 One always sensory tests both the right and left sides of throat and the sensory levels should be symmetric, that is, the right side of the throat should normally equal the left side.
 However, if during sensory testing it is determined that one side is normal and the other side has a sensory deficit, then likely something has injured the vagus nerve somewhere along it lengthy course from the brain into the neck.
 As a result, when there is asymmetric sensory nerve loss, imaging of the neck and brain must be done to see where along the course of the vagus nerve a blockage or injury might have taken place.

-Indications For Sensory Testing of The Throat
+Indications for sensory testing of the throat

-Acid Reflux Disease
+Acid reflux disease

-Over the past 20 years, primarily due to work with sensory testing performed by gastroenterologists (stomach doctors) and pulmonologists (lung doctors), sensory testing and FEESST have been shown to have additional applications beyond assessing swallowing function.
+Over several decades, primarily due to work with sensory testing performed by gastroenterologists (stomach doctors) and pulmonologists (lung doctors), sensory testing and FEESST have been shown to have additional applications beyond assessing swallowing function.

-For example, people with acid reflux disease, especially those with Throatburn Reflux usually have swollen vocal cords due to years of acid damage.
+For example, people with acid reflux disease, especially those with throatburn reflux, usually have swollen vocal cords due to years of acid damage.
 Untreated acid-injured vocal cords will not have as sharp reflexes as vocal cords that are not swollen.
 Therefore, aspiration is common in people with chronic acid reflux disease.
 Sensory testing can quantify and assess the swelling for better treatment.
 The strength of the air pulse given during sensory testing in acid-injured vocal cords due to acid reflux disease will necessarily be much greater in order to elicit an airway reflex than tissues that are not swollen.